Introduction to the Text

-This story is one of five in the Global Medieval Sourcebook to have been selected from the Yijian Zhi (or, Record of the Listener, hereafter the Record) by Hong Mai (1123-1202).
-Like many well-educated men in the Southern Song Dynasty (1127-1279), Hong Mai grew up in a prominent family, passed the civil service examination, and obtained a post in the imperial government.
+This is one of five stories in the Global Medieval Sourcebook selected from Hong Mai's Yijian Zhi (or, Record of the Listener, hereafter the Record).
+Like many well-educated men in the Southern Song Dynasty (1127-1279), Hong Mai (1123-1202) grew up in a prominent family, passed the civil service examination, and obtained a post in the imperial government.
 However, due to misconduct during a diplomatic mission, his career came to an abrupt end.
 From then on, he retreated to his study and devoted himself to writing the Record.

 Allen, Sarah M. Shifting Stories : History, Gossip, and Lore in Narratives from Tang Dynasty China.
 Harvard-Yenching Institute Monograph Series.
 Cambridge (Massachusetts): Harvard University Asia Center, 2014.

 - Explores the 'tale literature' of eighth- and ninth-century China to show how the written tales we have today grew out of a fluid culture of hearsay that circulated within elite society.
 Contains a chapter that explains the modern (mis)understanding of the tale literature as a genre.

 Hansen, Valerie.
 Changing Gods in Medieval China, 1127-1276.
 Princeton, N.J.: Princeton University Press, 1990.

 - Uses the Yijian Zhi tales as a historical document and shows that social and economic developments underlay religious changes in the Southern Song.

 Inglis, Alister David.
 Hong Mai's Record of the Listener and Its Song Dynasty Context.
 Suny Series in Chinese Philosophy and Culture.
 Albany: State University of New York Press, 2006.